Dumb on Crime

 Law enforcement see the death penalty’s other flaws up close

 - Law enforcement officials see first-hand the wide range of things that go wrong in capital cases.
 Even with the best intentions, police officers, lab technicians, prosecutors, judges, and witnesses can make mistakes or errors in judgment.
-Some law enforcement are saying that has changed their minds about the death penalty.
+For these reasons, some law enforcement have changed their minds and now oppose the death penalty.

 - Corrections officers and wardens who have participated in executions have found the experience takes a toll.
-From Texas to Mississippi to New York corrections officers have experienced mental health problems, alcohol abuse, and have even committed suicide from the stress of the death penalty.
+From Texas to Florida to Oregon, corrections officers have experienced mental health problems, alcohol abuse, and other problems from the stress of the death penalty.

 - 1. Ken Jones, private interview.